Skip to main content

 Off-chain Usage with TypeScript

 You can also fetch and use Molpha oracle data from off-chain applications using TypeScript.
+You’ll need the Molpha program IDL to properly deserialize the account data.

 import { Connection, PublicKey } from '@solana/web3.js';

-import { Program, AnchorProvider } from '@coral-xyz/anchor';
+import { Program, AnchorProvider, Wallet } from '@coral-xyz/anchor';

-async function getOraclePrice() {
+async function getOraclePrice(feedAddress: string) {

-const connection = new Connection('https://api.devnet.solana.com');
+const connection = new Connection('https://api.mainnet-beta.solana.com', 'confirmed');

-const molphaProgramId = new PublicKey('moLfNsTqLqej38QPHu4xq7uMBVK14MRQCQWhBhz8X3k');
+const molphaProgramId = new PublicKey('moLfaMTgKNysiLevoQZk8igxektjJj4LtxSiUdfKHY3');

 const program = new Program<Molpha>(MolphaIdl, molphaProgramId, provider);

-const feedAccount = await program.account.feed.fetch(feedAddress);
+const feedAccount = await program.account.feed.fetch(feedPubkey);

 const latestAnswer = feedAccount.latestAnswer;

-const timestamp = latestAnswer.timestamp;
+const timestamp = new Date(Number(latestAnswer.timestamp) * 1000);

-console.log('Timestamp:', timestamp.toString());
+console.log('Timestamp:', timestamp.toISOString());

 }